martinlejko/bachelors_thesis/rag_project/README.md

 # RAG System Project for Bachelor Thesis

 This repository contains the source code for a Bachelor's thesis project focused on building and evaluating a modular Retrieval-Augmented Generation (RAG) system.
-The system ingests data from various sources, processes it, and utilizes a RAG pipeline with local LLMs (via Ollama) to answer questions based on the ingested context.
+The system ingests data from various sources (mostly financial data), processes it, and utilizes a RAG pipeline with local LLMs (via Ollama) to answer questions based on the ingested context.
 The project also includes a comprehensive testing and evaluation pipeline using the DeepEval library to compare different RAG configurations (iterations).

 ## Project Goal

-The primary goal is to experiment with different configurations of a RAG pipeline (e.g., varying data cleaning methods, chunking strategies, embedding models, reranking techniques) and systematically evaluate their performance on a specific question-answering task using DeepEval metrics.
+The primary goal is to experiment with different configurations of a RAG pipeline (e.g., varying data cleaning methods, chunking strategies, embedding models, retrieval techniques) and systematically evaluate their performance on a specific question-answering task using DeepEval metrics.
 This allows for identifying the most effective RAG setup for the given domain and data.

 ## Features

 *   **Modular RAG Pipeline**: Core components (ingestion, processing, vector store, LLM interaction) are designed for easy modification and extension.
-*   **Multiple Data Sources**: Supports ingestion from Web URLs, local PDF files, and Confluence (optional).
+*   **Multiple Data Sources**: Supports ingestion from Web URLs, local PDF files, and Confluence.
 Easily extensible for other sources.
 *   **Iterative Development**: Each significant change or experiment is encapsulated within its own iteration (`src/iterations/iter_X`), allowing for clear comparison.
 *   **Local LLM Integration**: Leverages Ollama to run language models locally, ensuring privacy and control.
 *   **Comprehensive Evaluation**: Uses DeepEval (`deepeval`) to measure various aspects of the RAG output (e.g., Faithfulness, Answer Relevancy, Context Relevancy).